Classes and WorkshopsImprove your craft in live sessions with other writers

 Writing Children’s Picture Books: Using Dummies/Storyboards

 Through examples, exercises, and hands-on activities, you’ll explore what book dummies and storyboards are and how they can improve the pacing and page turnability of your story.
+What to bring sent in advance of the session.

 Picture Books: Using Mentor Texts to Improve Your Stories